 Simple English definitions for legal terms

-Read a random definition: first-filed rule
+Read a random definition: real action

 Term: Cornage